daniel-234/testing-react-with-jest-enzyme-and-cypress/README.md

 This simple application has been created as an exercise on my way to learn and master testing in JavaScript and TDD development.
 The testing libraries that have been chosen are Jest (developed at Facebook) and Enzyme (developed at Airbnb).
 At the moment (March 2018) they are the most popular ones among the React Comunity.
 The application has been built using `create-react-app`, which takes care of setting up the development environment and ships with Jest as default testing library.
-The different commits are thought to be either separate features and subsequent steps in the learning process.
+The different commits should either be separate features or subsequent steps in my learning process and in its review, afterwards.
+They would help me follow my thought process as I updated my code.

 ## Getting Started